 Chairman Paul Williams

-Secretary and Acting Treasurer Graham Mitchell
+Secretary Graham Mitchell

-Editor Blanc Sanglier and Newsletter Alison Harrop
+Blanc Sanglier and Newsletter Editor Dr Alison Harrop

-E-mail distribution Maria Grazia Leotta
+E-mail Distribution Officer Maria Grazia Leotta

 Committee Member Sheila Wren